system76/docs/_articles/install-pop.md

 Once the system boots from the Pop!_OS live image (cool words for an OS running from a flash drive), you will be at the Pop!_OS desktop!
 You can use the operating system as you normally would now.
 Because it is running from the flash drive performance may be slower and if you reboot back into the flash drive at this point, you'll lose anything you've changed while running in this "live session".

-Doubleclick the *Install Pop!_OS* desktop icon to continue.
+Double click the *Install Pop!_OS* desktop icon to continue.

 ![Install Pop!_OS Icon](/images/install-pop/pop-live-desktop.jpg)